Growing Zucchini Indoors

 As noted above, you can start zucchinis from seeds or seedlings.
 Seedlings are easier, and you can simply transplant them to their new container and start your care routine.
 Zucchinis don’t take well to transplant, so you should look to only do this once.

-When starting from seeds place a few seeds in a cluster and plant them in the middle of your container.
-You want these clusters to be about 18-24” apart, so in most containers you’ll only have one but a sufficiently large one can hold multiple.
+When starting from seeds, place a few seeds in a cluster and plant them in the middle of your container.
+You want these clusters to be about 18-24” apart, so in most containers, you’ll only have one.
+However, sufficiently large one can hold multiple.
 Keep these seeds warm until they germinate.

 Lighting